-6.4 Risks may include abuse and neglect, travelling to conflict zones and sexual exploitation.
+6.4 Risks may include abuse and neglect, travelling to conflict zones and exploitation; risks may also include any risks associated with Prevent (for further risks refer to Prevent Risk

+Assessment).
 Any member of staff who is concerned about a young person or adult at risk with should refer the matter to the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead (DDSL) immediately.